tradetracker-com/tradetracker-gtm-tracking-template/README.md

 # TradeTracker.com Conversion Google Tag Manager Template

+This tag template makes it easy to add TradeTracker.com's conversion pixel to your Google Tag Manager container.
+If you have any questions or need any assistance please contact your Account Manager.

 ## Before setting up your TradeTracker.com Tag

 * Make sure you have either dataLayer variables, or javascript-macro variables configured for transactions